bmd1905/EasyMLOps/README.md

 ![Kafka Topics](./docs/images/kafka-topic-cdc.jpg)

-### Start Schema Validation Job
+### ✅ Start Schema Validation Job

 ```bash
 make schema_validation
 ```

 This is a Flink job that will consume the `tracking_postgres_cdc.public.events` and `tracking.raw_user_behavior` topics and validate the schema of the events.
 The validated events will be sent to the `tracking.user_behavior.validated` topic and the invalid events will be sent to the `tracking.user_behavior.invalid` topic, respectively.
-For easier to understand, I don't push these flink jobs into a docker compose file, but you can do it if you want.
+For easier understanding, I don't push these Flink jobs into a Docker Compose file, but you can do it if you want.
 Watch the terminal to see the job running, the log may look like this:

 ![Schema Validation Job](./docs/images/schema-validation-job-log.jpg)